Cosmo Girl, a popular magazine among teen and pre-teen girls, published the results of a 70,000 person study on the sexual behaviour of youth.

 - 69% of young people think that sex before marriage is okay.

 - The average age at which teens lose their virginity is 15.

 - 39% of teens have engaged in oral sex.

 We cannot stick our heads in the sand and hope our kids will develop healthy sexual attitudes and behaviors on their own.
-They live in a sex-saturated society that screams its messages at them: "Everybody’s doing it!
+Our kids live in a sex-saturated society that screams messages like these at them: "Everybody’s doing it!
 Whatever feels good for you is right!
 There are no consequences!
 Sex before marriage is not only okay, but expected!"

 If everybody else is talking to our kids about sex and pushing their views on our kids, shouldn’t we talk to them too?
 But many parents let their fears overcome them and fail to build into their kids in this most critical area.
 Others want to talk to their kids, but don’t know how.
 Here are some thoughts to get you started.

 You want to be the first one to tell your children about sexuality.
 It’s much better to start with a clean slate, rather than having to undo the faulty information they’ve picked up from friends or television.
 Unfortunately, in most families, this does not happen.
 And the number one reason for that is fear.